Welcome to Reception.

 Remember to put your child’s reading books into their book bag, ensuring there has been a comment left in their reading journal.

-Homework given out each Friday either directing to your child or added on Tapestry.
-We encourage to show your children’s learning at home via Tapestry.
+Homework given out each Friday either directly to your child or added on Tapestry.
+We encourage to show your children’s learning at home via Tapestry and through their homework journal.

 Mrs T Salisbury